spacefreak86/pyinotifyd/README.md

 #### FileManager
 FileManager moves, copy or deletes files and/or directories following a list of *rules*.

 A rule holds an *action* (move, copy or delete) and a regular expression *src_re*.
 The FileManager task will be executed if *src_re* matches the path of an event.
-If the action is copy or move, the destination path *dst_re* is mandatory.
-If *auto_create* is True, possibly missing subdirectories in *dst_re* are automatically created.
-If *action* is delete and *rec* is True, non-empty directories will be deleted recursively.
-It is possible to use Regex subgroups or named-subgroups in *src_re* and *dst_re*.
+If the action is copy or move, the destination path *dst_re* is mandatory and if *action* is delete and *rec* is set to True, non-empty directories will be deleted recursively.
+With *auto_create* set to True, possibly missing subdirectories in *dst_re* are created automatically.
+Regex subgroups or named-subgroups may be used in *src_re* and *dst_re*.
 Use *logname* in log messages.
+The optional *filemode*, *dirmode*, *user* and *group* arguments are applied to every file and/or directory that is processed by FileManager.
+That includes automatically created subdirectories.
 ```python
 rule = Rule(
     action="move", src_re="^/src_path/(?P<path>.*).to_move$",